Suspects arrested in death of man in concrete in Hawaii tub

 The Honolulu Medical Examiner’s office didn’t release the man’s identity Thursday.

-Baron and Hannon were booked into the Los Angeles police Metropolitan Detention Center and it wasn’t immediately clear if they have attorneys.
-Honolulu police said charges are pending.
+Baron and Hannon were booked into the Los Angeles Police Department Metropolitan Detention Center and it wasn’t immediately clear if they have attorneys.

+They were being held without bail pending extradition hearings to be returned to Honolulu to face murder charges, Los Angeles police said.